moznion/uribuilder-tiny/README.md

 Description
 --

-tiny-uribuilder is a minimal URI builder.
+uribuilder-tiny is a minimal URI builder.

 [URIBuilder](https://hc.apache.org/httpcomponents-client-ga/httpclient/apidocs/org/apache/http/client/utils/URIBuilder.html)
 of [Apache HttpClient](https://hc.apache.org/httpcomponents-client-ga/) is a similar library.
 It is a major and useful library.
 But it has lots of methods that are not much needed, lacked some convenient methods (e.g. `appendPaths`) and it is a component of HttpClient so we cannot use it independently.

-So I implement tiny-uribuilder to solve these frustration.
+So I implement uribuilder-tiny to solve these frustration.
 This library is minimal and independent from any others.

 Methods